-The purpose of the Agriculture Policy area is to maintain agriculture as the predominant activity within the MASP boundary.
+The purpose of the Agriculture Policy area is to maintain agriculture as the predominant activity within the ASP boundary.
 Conversion of agricultural land to non-agricultural uses must be considered carefully to assess the benefit of the proposed use in relation to the loss of agricultural land.
-Use and subdivision requirements of the Agriculture Policy area must be consistent with the M.D. of Bonnyville's Agriculture -A, Land Use Bylaw district
+Use and subdivision requirements of the Agriculture Policy area must be consistent with the M.D. of Bonnyville's Agriculture - A, Land Use Bylaw district.

-- 9.6.1 All lands shall be considered agricultural lands unless otherwise designated by this MASP other ASPs within the MASP boundary, and the LUB of the M.D. of Bonnyville or by Provincial or Federal legislation. - 9.6.2 Unless otherwise provided in this plan, the provisions of the M.D. of Bonnyville's MDP, relevant ASPs and consistency with the Land Use Bylaw regarding the subdivision, use and development of agricultural land shall apply to the areas designated as agricultural. - 9.6.3 Premature development of agricultural land should be avoided, and such land should continue to be used for agricultural purposes until such time as the land is needed for other purposes.
+- Policy 9.6.1: All lands shall be considered agricultural lands unless otherwise designated by this ASP other ASPs within the ASP boundary, and the LUB of the M.D. of Bonnyville or by Provincial or Federal legislation. - Policy 9.6.2: Unless otherwise provided in this plan, the provisions of the M.D. of Bonnyville's MDP, relevant ASPs and consistency with the Land Use Bylaw regarding the subdivision, use and development of agricultural land shall apply to the areas designated as agricultural. - Policy 9.6.3: Premature development of agricultural land should be avoided, and such land should continue to be used for agricultural purposes until such time as the land is needed for other purposes. - Policy 9.6.4 In making decisions on development issues within the ASP boundary, the M.D. of Bonnyville shall respect the right of agricultural operators to pursue normal activities associated with extensive agriculture without interference of restriction based on their impact on adjacent uses.

-- 9.6.4 In making decisions on development issues within the MASP boundary, the M.D. of Bonnyville shall respect the right of agricultural operators to pursue normal activities associated with extensive agriculture without interference or restriction based on their impact on adjacent uses. - 9.6.5 Consistent with the direction provided in the M.D. of Bonnyville's MDP, the M.D. of Bonnyville shall provide input on applications for confined feeding operations within the MASP boundary to the Natural Resources Conservation Board (NRCB) under the Agricultural Operation Practices Act (AOPA).
-The M.D. of Bonnyville's support shall be subject to the following: - a) no new confined feeding operation shall be permitted less than 1.6 kilometres (1 mile) from the boundary of: - i. the Town of Bonnyville and the Hamlets of La Corey and Fort Kent - ii. an area developed or designated for multi-lot residential use; or - iii. any of the development nodes.
+- Policy 9.6.5 Consistent with the direction of Bonnyville's MDP, the M.D. of Bonnyville shall provide input on applications for confined feeding operations within the ASP boundary to the Natural Resources Conservation Board (NRCB) under the Agricultural Operation Practices Act (AOPA).
+The M.D. of Bonnyville's support shall be subject to the following: - a) No new confined feeding operation shall be permitted less than 1.6 kilometres (1-mile) from the boundary of: - i.
+The Town of Bonnyville and the Hamlets of La Corey and Fort - ii.
+An area developed or designated for multi-lot residential use - iii.
+Any of the development nodes